googlemaps/v3-utility-library/packages/ogc/README.md

 ## Description

-Add a WMSLayer to Google Maps.
+Add a WmsMapType to Google Maps.

 ## NPM